 There are 24 nationalities among CAD students.

-Classes are taught in English (gradually in Year 1).
-Only a few courses are given in French.
+Classes are taught in English.
 The goal of the CAD is for its graduates to be bilingual and to be able to practice their future profession all over the world.